Zilliqa/ZIP/zips/zip-3.md

 SSN verification involves the checks listed in the [Staking Proofs](#c-staking-proofs) section.

 After SSN activation, verification is done a maximum of `NUM_OF_RUNS_EACH_REWARD_CYCLE` times within the span of `NUM_OF_DSBLOCK_EACH_REWARD_CYCLE` DS epochs, with the verification runs done at randomized intervals.
-Each verification result is recorded within the smart contract (i.e., through the `alive_status` field).
 The Verifier tracks the number of verification runs performed during the current reward cycle, and this count is applied across all SSNs.

 After `NUM_OF_DSBLOCK_EACH_REWARD_CYCLE` DS epochs, the Verifier calls the smart contract to trigger the rewards distribution.